estebanrfp/iotos-lite/README.md

 # IOT OS Lite

-Smartwatch lightweight application for internet things
+Lightweight smart watch application for internet of things

-Lightweight Internet of things dashboard responsive app for smartwatches

 Designed with a mix of transparent overlays and material design principles.